chaseruskin/orbit/docs/src/commands/new.md

 Creates a new ip at the target directory `<path>`.
 The path is assumed to not already exist.
-A new directory will be created at the file system destination that contains a minimal manifest and .orbitignore file.
+A new directory will be created at the file system destination that contains a minimal manifest file.

 If no name is supplied, then the ip's name defaults to the final directory name taken from `<path>`.
 Using the `--name` option allows this field to be